Remote Amazonia Bird & Wildlife Cruise

 Max no of participants: 18

 Price includes: Travel and accommodation aboard the Iracema, a Brazilian registered riverboat built in 2011, in air-conditioned twin (upper & lower berth) cabins.
 Cabins include a window and private shower, toilet and washbasin.
-There is a restaurant/bar area for relaxing, socialising and eating, plus a small library, laundry facilities and a satellite phone.
+There is a restaurant/bar area for relaxing, socialising and eating, plus a small library and laundry facilities.
 The upper deck is open with seating for enjoying wildlife and the world passing by (largely shaded by a roof) and there is plenty of space facing forward on this deck.
 We will have three motorized canoes for exploring from the main vessel.
 All meals are included aboard, transfers to the vessel from our group hotel and to the airport for our group flights at the end of the voyage, services of leaders, canoe and shore excursions, local permits, WildWings pre-trip information pack plus a bird and mammal checklist for use during the cruise.

-Price excludes: Flights (from £900pp return), pre cruise hotel in Manaus (approx. £75 per person twin share b&b), drinks, crew gratuities aboard vessel (we suggest $10 per person per day), and other items of a personal nature plus travel insurance.
+Price excludes: Flights (from £800pp return), pre cruise hotel in Manaus (approx. £75 per person twin share B&B), drinks, crew gratuities aboard vessel (we suggest $10 per person per day), and other items of a personal nature plus travel insurance.

 We can combine your cruise with other areas of Brazil eg Regua Lodge (Atlantic Forest) The Pantanal, Iguazu Falls etc.

-The trip report and species list from our September 2015 and August 2016 departures can be read by clicking the trip report tab above.
+The trip report and species list from our September 2015, August 2016 and September 2018 departures can be read by clicking the trip report tab above.

 30th August – 12th September 2020